 As well as being awarded compensation for the injury you have sustained, you may also be entitled to claim for loss of earnings if you have had to take time off work, medical expenses, travel costs and other out of pocket expenses.

 If you have suffered an ankle injury through no fault of your own, it is important that you seek expert legal advice as soon as possible.
 In the UK, more than 2.5 million people suffer personal injuries in accidents every year, but only a fraction of these people claim compensation for the pain and injuries that they have suffered.
 You should keep in mind that seeking compensation is your legal right, and you will be eligible to claim compensation if you have suffered ankle damage due to somebody else’s negligence.

-To find out how we can be of service to you, enter your details into the contact form at the top of this page.
-One of our friendly local injury solicitors will call you back for an entirely free consultation.
+To find out if you have a valid claim for compensation, call free on 0800 678 1410 or enter your details into the contact form below.
+A friendly and experienced legal adviser will call you back for an entirely free consultation.
 Within minutes you can find out if you are eligible to make a claim, as well as finding out how much compensation your ankle injury may be worth.